When I got my first Kuvasz, AJ, I had researched different breeds for over a year. I was not getting into it lightly.

 When dogs that were bred for a very specific purpose are trained, they are often labeled “stubborn” or “difficult” or even “stupid” because their one motivation in life is not being addressed.

-Training these purpose bred dogs with corrections and negative reinforcement has the unfortunate result of creating a dog who does not comply likely because the only fun thing in his life is his purpose and he doesn’t get to do that very often.
+Training these purpose bred dogs with corrections and negative reinforcement has the unfortunate result of creating a dog who does not comply likely because the only interesting thing in his life is his purpose and he doesn’t get to do that very often.
 These dogs are also often STOPPED outright from doing the behaviour they were bred for (like chasing deer or sniffing out a rabbit).
+When a dog ( or perhaps even a person) is always prevented from doing what is most rewarding and interesting to her/him, that dog person starts to focus overwhelmingly on that thing.

-Training purpose bred dogs without any fun motivation creates dogs who stop doing stuff and thus the myth that they are stubborn.
-Dogs of other breeds can do this too, but it is most pronounced in dogs bred for a specific purpose.
+Training purpose bred dogs without any fun motivation creates dogs who stop doing stuff and thus creates the myth that they are stubborn.
+Dogs of other breeds can do this too, but it is most pronounced in dogs bred for a specific purpose in which they were expected to function independently of human direction.

 So back to the issue of the Kuvasz chewing.
 This obsession with moving objects and grabbing them in the mouth – including body parts and clothes – can be very disrupting during training.